gevhaz/hugo-theme-notrack/README.md

 ```

 An alternative way to create the content for the homepage is to have a headless
 bundle `content/homepage`.
-The content of the files in this directory will be
+The content of the files in this directory will
-populate the the top of the homepage, like in the Hugo Basic Example.
+populate the top of the homepage, like in the Hugo Basic Example.

 ## How to create a blog